Entelea: Description

+The tree reaches a maximum height of 8 m.

-Whau has very lightweight wood, rivalling balsa (Ochroma pyramidale) for lightness, and less dense than cork.
-The wood was used by Māori for the floats of fishing nets and for similar items.
+Whau has very lightweight wood, rivalling balsa (Ochroma pyramidale) for lightness, and less dense than cork (about half the density).
 The pale brown wood forms several bands of unlignified pith-like parenchyma per year.
 This is a characteristic shared with related plants including Sparrmannia, and causes there to be no distinct growth rings in the wood.

+Taxonomy

+Both the genus and species were first formally described in 1824 by Scottish botanist Robert Brown, based on material collected by Joseph Banks and Daniel Solander during the First voyage of James Cook in 1769.

+Entelea arborescens is the sole member of the genus Entelea.
+Phylogenetic analysis based on ndhF DNA sequence data suggests that the genera Sparrmannia and Clappertonia within the Malvaceae subfamily Grewioideae are close relatives of the species.

+Etymology

+The common name whau is a Māori word that appears to derive from the common Polynesian word for hibiscus, fau, particularly Hibiscus tiliaceus, which it superficially resembles.
+Alternate names include New Zealand mulberry, corkwood, and evergreen lime.
+The genus name Entelea means perfect (referring to the flowers having having both male and female reproductive organs), while the species epithet means "becoming a tree".

-Distribution
+Distribution and habitat

-The species is extremely light-demanding and is unable to live under an unbroken canopy.
-It cannot tolerate even moderate cold, strong wind, or a very dry or ill-drained soil.
-Its occurrence is sporadic even in undisturbed coastal forest.
-In lowland rain-forest whau is rare, found only beside streams in valleys near the coast where open ground and sufficient warmth and light are found.

-Although whau occurs here and there in Nelson and Marlborough in the South Island, occurrence is local south of Lat.
-38°.
-The plant has never been found more than 8 km. from the sea (Waitākere Stream, near Auckland), nor higher than 350 m.
-Extreme minimum temperatures for localities where Entelea really thrives are always, so far as the records show, well above 0 °C.
+The species is native to New Zealand, found widely across the North Island north of the Māhia Peninsula and the Kawhia Harbour, and sparsely south of this.
+It is also found in the South Island around Golden Bay / Mohua and Nelson, and in Manawatāwhi / Three Kings Islands.
+Whau trees are also an introduced species in Ecuador.

+Whau grows in coastal areas, lowland forest or shrubland.
+While typically found in coastal areas, it also occurs in inland areas close to the Waikato River and Rotorua.
+Some inland occurrences are hypothesised to be derived from deliberate plantings by Māori prior to contact with Europeans.

 Ecology

-In its natural habitat the tree depends mainly for success upon its prodigious seed production, the remarkably long life of the seed, and, after germination, rapid growth.
-In forest, whau is essentially a transient, opportunist species.
-The characteristics which cause it to be effective in such a role include: its ability to quickly occupy ground where light has been temporarily let into the forest; its tremendous rate of growth; its ability to rapidly produce fruit; its enormous seed production, especially as it is about to die; and the fact that its seeds are capable of germinating as soon as the capsules open.
+The species is short-lived, with individual trees typically living only fewer than 15 years.
+Whau seeds are long lived, and survive for extended periods of time, opportunistically growing in areas of disturbed ground.

 Whau seeds can be stimulated into growth by fire after lying on the surface of the ground for many years.
 Having germinated, whau establishes itself with striking rapidity.
 In a study on Taranga (Hen Island), in favourable conditions whau was often the first new plant to appear, followed by Urtica ferox (tree nettle), Macropiper excelsum (kawakawa), Coprosma macrocarpa (coastal karamu) and Coprosma lucida (shiny karamu); forest-dominating trees were slower to come in – Corynocarpus (karaka) most quickly, followed by Beilschmiedia tawa (tawa).